|

 - A-F

-A separate room must be made available in which refreshments for Directors/Committee and guests can be served.
+A separate Directors' room (A-B: ideally near to or adjacent to the Directors seating,) must be made available in which refreshments for Directors/Committee and guests can be served.

 - A-E